 The whole “one-way conversation” lasted about a minute during which all she did was scream and not let me say anything (I was of course cut-off).
 She clearly was only looking to destroy someone to increase her ratings.
 She provided no constructive feedback whatsoever (which I would have been happy to receive) and simply played her role of a female “Simon Cowell”.

-In spite of your “Denial”, lack of constructive feedback and rudeness, I will go on and fulfill my dream of making a difference.
-I will press on becoming a successful entrepreneur.
-You tried to be hurdle and an ambition killer, but you will not break me.
+In spite of your “Denial”, lack of constructive feedback and rudeness, I will go on and fulfill my goal of making a difference as much as I can.
+I will press on.

 I hope you all feel the same.